 What's is the price of the Salamander Tiny Wood Stove?

-The MSRP for the DEFRA APPROVED Salamander Wood Burning Stove in black with chrome bright ware is $1,100, currently on sale at $1,045 (includes shipping to the lower 48 states.)
+The MSRP for the DEFRA APPROVED Salamander Wood Burning Stove in black with chrome bright ware is currently on sale at $1,276.00 + FedEx shipping.
+Price adjustments if any when known.

 What are the dimensions of the Salamander?